Scripture Reference: Mark 2:1-12

 Suggested Emphasis: Good friends help us follow God.

 A man who could not walk wanted to be healed by Jesus.
 When the man’s friends carried him to the house where Jesus was staying, they found the house to be packed with people wanting to hear Jesus and be healed by him.
-The friends climbed up an outside staircase and dug a hole through the roof.
-They lowered their friend down to the place where Jesus was.
+The friends made their way to the roof and dug a hole to lower their friend down to Jesus.
 Jesus was impressed by the faith of these men.
 First, Jesus did what only God can do – he forgave the man’s sins.
 Then, Jesus healed the man so that he could get up and walk.

 Jesus had spent quite a lot of time in and around Capernaum.
-He must have made it sort of a home base because Mark refers to it as “home” (verse 1).
+He appears to have made it his home base because Mark refers to it as “home” (verse 1).
 He already had a reputation as one who could heal the sick and cast out demons (Mark 2:1-12).
 In the parallel passage (Luke 5:17-26) we find that Pharisees travelled all the way from Jerusalem to hear Jesus speak.
 News spread fast that Jesus was back in town and a huge crowd gathered.
 People packed the house where he was staying.

 There are many kinds of paralysis, affecting different parts of the body or all of it.
 It seems this man was so disabled he could not walk.
 His bed probably was a simple mat carried by the corners.